.

 But something must also have its own independence, and that is partly determined by the kind of connections it has.
 And it is attuned to that.
 But there are often many more possibilities.
 Consider the connection between human talents and abilities on the one hand and animals on the other.*

-* This is discussed in a footnote on the webpage ‘Who is Ollie?’
-I repeat: “In a trance session I saw that Ingeborg's cat is one of the carriers of responsibilities and tasks and also of the instruments needed for that, and that he, as it were, helps carry humanity, in his case Ingeborg.
+* This is discussed in a footnote on the webpage ‘Who is Olly?’
+I repeat: “In a trance session I saw that Gemma's cat is one of the carriers of responsibilities and tasks and also of the instruments needed for that, and that he, as it were, helps carry humanity, in his case Gemma.
 Such animals are co-bearers of humanity.
 They help people who have tasks and responsibilities to carry them.”

 Many possibilities